ywamsendai/ywamsendai-docs/docs/lifeinjapan/language2.md

 * Install Anki
 * Install [All In One Kanji Desk (RTK Order)](https://ankiweb.net/shared/info/215365929).
 This will teach you 3,000 kanji.
 * In Anki, go to Browser > search by card type > “card:Recall” > suspend all of the recall cards.
-* In deck settings, set "new" cards to 5 per day.
-As you get more comfortable, you can gradually increase this to 20 per day.
+* In deck settings, set "new" cards to between 5 to 10 per day.
+As you get more comfortable, you could gradually increase this to 20 per day.
 * Skim over the information on each card, but only worry about **recognising the meaning**.

 ### WaniKani